patik/within-viewport/README.md

 #### Live updating

 If you're looking to keep tabs on elements' whereabouts at all times, you can bind to the `window`'s `resize` and `scroll` events.
-Instead of `scroll`, I recommend using [James Padolsey's `ScrollStop` event](http://james.padolsey.com/javascript/special-scroll-events-for-jquery/) since firing on every `window.scroll` event will [bring your UI to its knees](http://ejohn.org/blog/learning-from-twitter/).
+Instead of `scroll`, I recommend using [James Padolsey's `scrollStop` event](http://james.padolsey.com/javascript/special-scroll-events-for-jquery/) since firing on every `window.scroll` event will [bring your UI to its knees](http://ejohn.org/blog/learning-from-twitter/).

 ```js
 $(window).bind("resize scrollStop", function() {